 Unfortunately hedging is not perfect.
-It is not always successful, is not always used to offset all portfolio currency risk, and is sometimes not cost effective or practical to use.
+It is not always successful, is not always used to offset all portfolio currency risk and is sometimes not cost effective or practical to use.

-To the extent it is considered appropriate and practicable, the Trustee may hedge some foreign currency risk or use investment managers which do so from time to time.
-But in spite of some potential hedging from time to time, currency risk remains and currency movements will have both a positive and negative impact on the portfolio.
+In spite of some potential hedging from time to time, currency risk remains, and currency movements will have both a positive and negative impact on the portfolio.